Professional taxi service to Seixal Black Beach, North Madeira

 Yes, swimming is possible but the north coast can have strong waves and currents.
 There are also natural rock pools nearby that offer calmer swimming.
 Check conditions before entering the water.

-Seixal is located on Madeira's north coast, about 60-70 minutes from Funchal by taxi.
-Most visitors include it as part of a west coast tour that also visits Porto Moniz and other attractions.
+Seixal is located on Madeira's north coast, about 50-60 minutes from Calheta by taxi.

 Professional taxi service with local knowledge.
 Flexible pickup and drop-off times.